Skip to main content

 • Skipping SPF.
 "I don't burn" is not a skincare strategy.
 UV damage accumulates invisibly for decades before showing up as wrinkles, spots, and leathery texture in your 40s and 50s.

 • Too many products too fast.
 If you are starting from zero, add one product per week.
 Cleanser first.
 Moisturizer second.
 SPF third.
 Serum fourth.
 Your skin needs time to adjust.
+A starter kit like the MARLOWE Men's Essential Face Kit or the Tiege Hanley Level 1 solves the sequencing problem by including all steps in a numbered order.

 • Aftershave with alcohol.
 Alcohol-based aftershave stings because it is damaging your barrier.
 Switch to an alcohol-free post-shave balm or simply apply your moisturizer after shaving.